 To learn more about the benefits of deep breathing and techniques, you can watch these five TED Talks:

-1. Breath – five minutes can change your life TED Talk – Stacey Schuerman
+1. Breath – five minutes can change your life – Stacey Schuerman

-2. The powerful secret of your breath – TED Talk – Dr. Romila Mushtaq
+2. The powerful secret of your breath – Dr. Romila Mushtaq

-3. The science of yogic breathing – TED Talk – Sundar Balasubramanian
+3. The Science of Yogic Breathing – Sundar Balasubramanian

-In addition to the deep breathing exercises listed above, here is a further four worksheets to start practicing these deep breathing techniques:
+In addition to the deep-breathing exercises listed above, here are four worksheets to start practicing these deep-breathing techniques: